The Black Widow Is A Venomous Spider- But Is It Dangerous?

 Pull covers back before getting into bed.

-Shake footwear before sliding your feed in.
+Shake footwear before sliding your feet in.

 Reduce clutter in storage areas and other secluded places.